s-shopov/-front-end-assessment-v1/README.md

 - fix router issues
 - fix generateId to return number
 - remove lodash - not small dependency and chunk could be implemented only css side
+- add loader and listen to global loading state from redux

 #feat(paths): add typescript path aliases